leonardonatali/gpg-signed-commits/README.md

 This part was added by an unsigned commit;

-This part should be blocked by github;
+This part was added by an signed commit;